open-wander/ramble/README.md

 * Make a copy of the config.yml.example file and rename it to config.yml
 * Edit the file and:
   * add the Server port
-  * add the Github username that owns the repositories
-  * add the Github auth token for acessing the github API
+  * add the JWT Secret passphrase
+  * Enable logging if you need it.
+  * Configure your Postgres DB details
 * run ./rmbl-server

 ## Features